plasma-umass/pythoness/README.md

     ""
 ```

-This code will generate a Python function named `myfib` that computes the nth number in the Fibonacci series.
+This code will internally generate a Python function named `myfib`
+that computes the nth number in the Fibonacci series.
+To actually

-To actually execute the function, you can call it as you would any other Python function:
+execute the function, you can call it as you would any other Python
+function:

 ```python
 for i in range(20):